 By Chairperson/Secretary in case of Registered Society

-Authorized Signatory in case of entity established under an Act of Parliament or State Legislature.
+Authorized Signatory in case of an entity established under an Act of Parliament or State Legislature

 NGOs that are eligible to file Form CSR-1 on MCA Portal for getting CSR Funding are as follows:

 A company established under section 8 of the Act, or a registered public trust or a registered society, registered under section 12A and 80G of the Income Tax Act, 1961, established by the company, either singly or along with any other company.